CrossRef/citedbyjs/README.rst

     <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.4.4/jquery.min.js"></script>

-- Include the Cited-by widget Javascript in your page, wherever you want it to appear:
+- Include the Cited-by widget Javascript in your page, wherever you want it to appear.
+Below is a complete example.

 ::